iaxo/axion-limits/README.md

     "CAST",
 ]
 ```
+> [!NOTE]
+> Note that the order in which the experiments are added to this list will be the order in which they are plotted, so the last experiments added will be drawn on top of the first ones.

 Now, extract this rows (the _get_rows(field, values)_ method return the rows in the same order in which they are given in the values argument) from the database as follows:
 ```
 exps = database.get_rows("name", experimentsToPlot)
 ```
 You may now include some labels.
-In order to do that, you could build a list where each element will be a label to plot.
+In order to do that, you can build a list where each element will be a label to plot.
 Each os these elements (labels) should be a tuple (or list) containing at least a string with the text of the label (LaTeX formatting is available), the x position and y position.
-Optionally, a 4th element can be given containing a dictionary with the matplotlib.pyplot.text() keyword arguments to customize the text label as you want.
+Optionally, a 4th element can be given containing a dictionary with the [matplotlib.pyplot.text()](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.text.html) keyword arguments to customize the text label as you want.
 For example,
 ```
 labels = [
     (r"{\bf Helioscopes (CAST)}", 1e-8, 2e-10, dict(color="black", size=10, picker=True)),
     ("KSVZ", 3e-4, 21e-14, dict( color="black", size=6, rotation=47)),
 ]
 ```
+> [!TIP]
-The text labels with the parameter `picker` set to true (see "Helioscopes (CAST)" label in the example above) can be modified interactively within the pyplot figure.
+> The text labels with the parameter `picker` set to true (see "Helioscopes (CAST)" label in the example above) can be modified interactively within the pyplot figure.
 There are three options:
-* Move to a different position by clicking on the label and dragging it.
+> * Move to a different position by clicking on the label and dragging it.
 The label will change the position when the click is released.
-* Increase or decrease the font size by scrolling the mouse roulette while holding the click on the text label or while keeping pressed the `ctrl` key.
+> * Increase or decrease the font size by scrolling the mouse roulette while holding the click on the text label or while keeping pressed the `ctrl` key.
-* Rotate the label by pressing the keys `+` (anticlockwise) or `-` (clockwise) while holding the click on the text label.
+> * Rotate the label by pressing the keys `+` (anticlockwise) or `-` (clockwise) while holding the click on the text label.
+>

-After picking a text label, the anchor point of the text will be drawn as a red dot. _Note that the anchor point varies depending on the [text alignment](https://matplotlib.org/stable/gallery/text_labels_and_annotations/text_alignment.html)._ This serves as a reference of the text position.
-If you want to rotate or resize the text but don't want to move its position, hold the click on the anchor point.
+> After picking a text label, the anchor point of the text will be drawn as a red dot.
+This serves as a reference of the text position.
+Note that the anchor point varies depending on the [text alignment](https://matplotlib.org/stable/gallery/text_labels_and_annotations/text_alignment.html).
+>
+> If you want to rotate or resize the text but don't want to move its position, hold the click on the anchor point.
 When saving the image don't worry about it, as the anchor point will be automatically deleted.
 Anyways, you can manually remove it using the right click.
+>

-Note that these changes on the text labels will be printed in the final graph image but it will not be recorded in the script, so the graph will not be reproducible.
+> Note that these changes on the text labels will be printed in the final graph image but it will not be recorded in the script, so the graph will not be reproducible.
 For that purpose, the values of the label position, fontsize and rotation (and rotation mode) will be printed in the output terminal so you can copy these values and change them manually on the script.

 Finally, call the AxionPlot constructor to generate the plot.
 ```